neumino/thinky/README.md

 ```

 ### Contribute

 You are welcome to do a pull request.

 ### Roadmap
-- Properly describe tests
+- Make the tests faster (by using less tables)
-- Merge write queries into a unique one
+- Merge write queries into a unique one?

 ### Author